 It’s an accurate reflection of my feelings about Cockayne Syndrome and what it did to my son.

-And what it’s doing to children all over the world at this very moment.
+And what it’s doing to children all over the world that I love deeply.

 There were no other materials that could’ve made this image as powerful.
 As accurate.